 The inference procedure described above can be easily modified to test for treatment effect heterogeneity.
+Here we focus on the continuous covariate case since the testing problem in the discrete covariate case is well-studied in the multiple comparison literature.
 Let t be the (unconditional) average treatment effect.
 The null hypothesis of treatment effect heterogeneity is